19 Food Facts That May Change How You Eat

 A unhealthy diet may affect your brain

-An Australian study published in BMC Medicine found that people who eat a lot of processed junk food have a markedly smaller hippocampus—part of the brain crucial to learning and memory—than those who eat mostly fresh, whole foods.
-And in 2019, research published in the American Heart Association’s journal Stroke revealed a startling new link between diet drinks and heart disease, stroke, and death from all causes.
-Specifically, women who drank two or more diet drinks a day and a 29 percent higher chance of heart disease, a 31 percent higher chance of stroke, and 16 percent increased risk of dying earlier than women who drank the stuff less than once a week.
+An Australian study published in 2015 in BMC Medicine found that people in their 60s who ate a lot of processed junk food had a smaller hippocampus—part of the brain crucial to learning and memory—than those who ate mostly fresh, whole foods.
+And in 2019, research published in the American Heart Association’s journal Stroke revealed a link between diet drinks and heart disease, stroke, and death from all causes.
+Specifically, women who drank two or more diet drinks a day had a 29 percent higher chance of heart disease, a 31 percent higher chance of stroke, and 16 percent increased risk of dying earlier than women who drank the stuff less than once a week.
 This builds on earlier research tying diet soda to Alzheimer’s disease: People who drank one or more artificially sweetened drinks per day were nearly three times more likely to develop dementia than those who drank less than one a week.
 Keep in mind that these types of studies can show an association between two factors but don’t prove that one caused the other.
 That said, here are 9 of the best brain foods you should be eating.

 Almond milk isn’t as healthy as you think